 So in general, I’d say a commit is too small, if it doesn’t contain a working feature but only some code that is work in progress.

 On the other hand, a possible indication that a commit is too large can be, if you have to write a rather long commit message to explain the reasoning behind the code you’re checking in.
-Usually if their are a lot of things going on in your code, where you feel the urge to explain your reasoning behind them in the commit message, it might be a perfect situation to split your changes into multiple smaller commits.
+Usually, if there are a lot of things going on in your code, where you feel the urge to explain your reasoning behind them in the commit message, it might be a perfect situation to split your changes into multiple smaller commits.

 A typical workflow